 Passive Eye’s patented dual power management system is constantly harvesting ambient energy including solar and is always on, always charging and always monitoring to provide you with unbroken continuity of service.

-Passive Eye combines its efficient energy harvesting and power management technology with long range, low power comms and event reporting that delivers reliable, self-sustaining performance without the need for manual battery recharging.
+Passive Eye combines its efficient energy harvesting and power management technology with long-range, low power comms and event reporting that delivers reliable, self-sustaining performance without the need for manual battery recharging.

-Event Reporting: When an asset is not moving, the tag is deep sleep mode with only the low power movement and environmental sensors operating.
+Event and Exception Reporting: When an asset is not moving, the tag is in deep sleep mode with only the low power movement and environmental sensors operating.
 The moment movement or vibration is detected[ above an adjustable threshold], an on-start alert is sent if it’s mounted on a mobile asset or a theft alarm if on a static asset.
 Geo-location is sent periodically and when the asset comes to a stop.
 On-start and on-stop times are used for asset utilisation analysis and shock loads or excessive tilt will result in a damage event report to help pinpoint responsibility.
 A range of environmental factors can be monitored and alerts are sent when limits are reached.
 Alerts are sent if an asset crosses a geo-fence boundary.

 Long Range, Low Power Communications: The Passive Eye tag sends coded messages to our cloud-based servers and database and our platform then sends the appropriate type of alert, alarm or advisory to users who have indicated they wish to receive messages via SMS or email or both.
 All messages also appear on the user interface.
 The communication protocols include Sigfox, LoRa, NB-IoT and LTE-M depending on customer requirements.